Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Timing Analysis

 After applying the above mentioned correction, we modeled the transit timing data using three distinct approaches, following the methodologies described in \citet{2017AJ....154....4P} and \citet{2020ApJ...888L...5Y}.
 In this analysis, we combined all 391 mid-transit times obtained from both space-based and ground-based observations.The first model is the standard constant-period assumption, represented by a linear ephemeris.
 The linear ephemeris is expressed as,

-where $E$ is the transit epoch, $T_{0}$ is the reference mid-transit time at epoch $E = 0$ (taken as the first transit of WASP-12b observed by \citealt{2009ApJ...693.1920H}), $P$ is the orbital period, and $T_{c}(E)$ is the calculated mid-transit time at epoch $E$.
+where $E$ is the transit epoch, $T_{0}$ is the reference mid-transit time at epoch $E = 0$ (taken as the first transit of WASP-12 b observed by \citealt{2009ApJ...693.1920H}), $P$ is the orbital period, and $T_{c}(E)$ is the calculated mid-transit time at epoch $E$.

+To refine the best-fit parameters obtained from linear fitting, we adopted a Gaussian likelihood with uniform priors on $P$ and $T_0$ and sampled the posterior using the affine-invariant MCMC algorithm of \citet{2010CAMCS...5...65G}.
+Convergence and sampling efficiency were assessed using the mean acceptance fraction ($a_f$), integrated autocorrelation time ($\tau$), and effective sample size ($N_{\rm eff}$).
+The chains exhibit robust convergence, with $a_f \simeq 0.44$ (within the optimal range 0.2--0.5) and $N_{\rm eff} > 50$ per walker, satisfying standard MCMC criteria \citep{2013PASP..125..306F, 2017ApJ...848....9S}.
+MCMC non-convergence can lead to unstable model behavior \citep{2022AJ....164..220H}.
+We therefore evaluated convergence using the integrated autocorrelation time ($\tau$) \citep{2010CAMCS...5...65G, 2013PASP..125..306F}, obtaining $\tau \simeq 19$ steps.
+The effective number of independent samples is $N_{\rm eff} \simeq 1053$, exceeding the recommended minimum threshold of 50 per walker, as advised by the \texttt{emcee} framework.
 Then we calculated the timing residuals, O-C (pronounced ``O minus C''; \citealt{2005ASPC..335....3S}), where O denotes the observed mid-transit times and C is the calculated mid-transit times.
 In the absence of transit timing variation, we would anticipate no significant deviations of the derived O-C (observed-minus-calculated) values from zero.
 However, we observed a significant deviation on both sides of zero and this deviation from the zero value could be the ﬁrst indication of timing anomalies.
 The estimated timing residuals (O-C) along with their corresponding epochs and original mid-transit times ($T_m$) are shown in Table \ref{tab:6}.

 The second model corresponds to orbital decay, which also assumes a circular orbit but incorporates an additional quadratic term, $\frac{dP}{dE}$, representing a steady variation of the orbital period with epoch.